 Your first step is deciding what you want to grow and picking out a cultivar.
-If you don’t happen to live by a nursery, there are plenty of options online – we recommend cultivars & vendors in the “learn by plant” section.
+If you don’t happen to live by a nursery, there are plenty of options online for the best indoor fruit trees – we recommend cultivars & vendors in the “learn by plant” section.

-Many nurseries ship their plants “Bare Root” – this means the roots are not in soil and the plant is dormant.
+Many nurseries ship their indoor fruit plants “Bare-Root” – this means the roots are not in soil and the plant is dormant.
 It’s a bit strange to receive something that looks like a bare stick, but it’s much easier to make sure you’re not bringing any pests in.
 After you’ve picked the right container and prepared your soil you are ready to pot it.

 Potting nursery container plants

 Most plants purchased in person and online ship in the container they were grown in.
 Once it arrives, gently pull it out to check on the roots (adding water can help if it’s dry).
 If they’re not hitting the edge and there’s plenty of soil, then resist the urge to transplant it into a bigger pot.
 If the roots are crowded and starting to circle around the pot, then you’ll need to repot it.
 Use a slightly larger pot (2 to 3 inches larger in diameter).
 Fill the bottom with enough new soil so that the top of the nursery pot lines up with the top of the permanent container.
 Finish by filling around the edges and watering thoroughly.